-So if you’re a new business owner, or you’re that poor sod whose boss has just breathed down their neck to say “I think you should do some social media for the company” never fear!
-We’ve compiled a series of post on how to do social media.
+If you’re a business owner, or you’re that poor sod whose boss has just breathed down their neck to say “I think you should do some social media for the company”, fear not –

 First up in our series: